brandur/sorg/content/drafts/redis-streams.md

 Even so, the unified log was a refreshingly novel idea when the article was written, and still is.
-File systems and databases use the structure because it's an effective pattern, and it lends itself just as well to distributed architectures.
+File systems and databases use the structure because it's effective, and it lends itself just as well to distributed architectures.
 Kafka is more prevalent in 2017, but most of us are still gluing components together with patches and duct tape.

-Chatty services exchange high-frequency messages back and forth in a way that's slow (they rely on synchrony), inefficient (single messages are passed back and forth), and fragile (every message introduces some possibility of failure).
+Chatty services exchange high-frequency messages back and forth in a way that's slow (they rely on synchrony), inefficient (single messages are passed around), and fragile (every individual message introduces some possibility of failure).
 In contrast, the log is asynchronous, its records are produced and consumed in batches, and its design builds in resilience at every turn.

 ## Redis streams (#redis-streams)

 This brings us to Redis.
-I was happy to hear recently that the project will soon [1] be shipping with a new data structure that's a perfect scaffold for a unified log:
+I was happy to hear recently that the project will soon [1] be shipping with a new data structure that's a perfect foundation for a unified log:
 [streams][streams].
 Unlike a Redis list, records in a stream are assigned with addressable IDs and are indexed or sliced with those IDs instead than a relative offset (i.e.